gbowerman/gbowerman.github.io/_posts/2018-08-12-labyrinth-world.md

 date: 2018-08-12
 ---
 What is the reason?
 So many ask
-Of life's bleak and eternal task.
+For life's bleak and eternal task.
 A phantom and elusive grail;
 With blighted pilgrims, doomed to fail